nisargap/nisarga.io/content/article/2018-05-31-draw-io-to-create-system-diagrams.md

 Above is an example of simple rules microservice described with Draw.io.
 Much more complicated services and platforms can be designed via this software.

+##### [Lucidchart](https://www.lucidchart.com) , another option to make awesome charts

+One of my friend's, [Darpan Shah](https://www.linkedin.com/in/dmshah/) also recommends [Lucidchart](https://www.lucidchart.com) as a paid option to create amazing diagrams.
+Lucidchart contains more features than Draw.io and is used by multiple companies such as Starbucks, Target, and Tesla among others.

 ##### Never jump straight into the code!

 Jumping into the code too early in the development process can lead to a lot of long term problems for development teams of any size.
-To prevent issues such as future technical debt, and integration errors, it is prudent to utilize tools such as Draw.io early in the development process.
+To prevent issues such as future technical debt, and integration errors, it is prudent to utilize tools such as Draw.io or Lucidchart early in the development process.

 ##### Collaborating on UML Sequence Diagrams, and ER Diagrams